jamiesmith/astrosaloon/_pages/about.md

 permalink: /about/
 title: "About"
 excerpt: "Geek, Explaineer"
- # layouts_gallery:
- #   - url: /assets/images/mm-layout-splash.png
- #     image_path: /assets/images/mm-layout-splash.png
- #     alt: "splash layout example"
- #   - url: /assets/images/mm-layout-single-meta.png
- #     image_path: /assets/images/mm-layout-single-meta.png
- #     alt: "single layout with comments and related posts"
- #   - url: /assets/images/mm-layout-archive.png
- #     image_path: /assets/images/mm-layout-archive.png
- #     alt: "archive layout example"

 toc: true
 last_modified_at: 2018-05-25T08:41:35-04:00
 ---

 ## About this Site

 This site focuses primarily on my endeavors in astrophotography-- gear, process, software, and, of course, targets & images.
-I reserve the right :wink: to delve into other things that I find interesting, usually in the world of home theater and electronics, home automation, and quite possibly powertools.
+I reserve the right :wink: to delve into other topcs that are loosely related to astrophotography-- If I have to pack it into the van for a night observing then it is fair game.
 Posts will tagged appropriately so readers don't have to suffer through topics they aren't interested in.

 This site is very much a work in progress.
 Really only the overall look is how I want it.
 Most of the content is fake and generated, but I hope to address that soon.
 There is not yet a commenting system (which makes sense, since there is not really anything to comment _on_).
 Odds are that, once I get my permanent observatory set up, I will also start recording some video content.
 We will see how that goes - I have been told that "I have a face for radio".
 That's good, right?

 ### Getting Around

-This site has a pretty simple layout - it's all static thanks to [jekyll](https://jekyllrb.com).
-It should be fairly responsive.
+This site has a pretty simple layout - it's all static thanks to [jekyll](https://jekyllrb.com), and should be fairly responsive.
 At the top you see a main navigation bar.
 The top left corner has the site title which will always get you back to the root level.
 Navigation is broken up into "posts" and "notes".